Appendix B — Multiservice Codes Applicable to Flight Test

 ◬Can have multiple jokers for various reasons (tanker, altitude block change, etc.) as determined by test team.

 KNOCK-IT-OFF {D} [A/A] [A/S] Cease all air combat maneuvers, attacks, activities, or exercises (training use only).
-In test, typically used to indicate a safety of flight concern, directing termination of testing and resumption of “normal” flight.
+In test, typically used to indicate a safety of flight concern, directing cease of testing and resumption of “normal” flight.
 Followed by discussion of cause and next action to be taken.

 [object] NO FACTOR {I} [A/A] [A/S] [S/A] Stated [object] is not a threat.
 Declaring that an identified object will not interfere with safety of flight or test.